sawulohi/h7/README.md

 This is achieved through installing a variety of different useful programs using SaltStack.
 Programs that are going to be included are:
  * micro - a text editor
- * discord - a communications program with both written and voice communications
  * vlc - a media player
  * gimp - image editing
  * git - a version control system